sawyercharlton/Generative-Iris-Prior-Embedded-Transformer-for-Iris-Restoration/README.md

 ```

 ## Instructions
- - Global hyperparameters are configured in `options/`
+ - Global hyperparameters are configured in files under `options/`
- - Read README.md files in `experiments/`
+ - See README.md files under `experiments/`, there are some pretrained models to download.

 ## Examples